 - 1. One semester of credit is awarded for the successful completion of one semester of work in an academic class. - 2.
 46 semesters of credit are required for graduation. - 3.
-The minimum load for students in grades 9-12 is six subjects per semester plus physical education.
+The minimum load for students in grades 9-11 is six subjects per semester plus physical education.
 Those students taking Band and Choir may count this as one of their classes.
-Twelfth grade minimum is five plus PE for second semester. - 4.
+Twelfth grade minimum is four plus PE. - 4.
 Fifth-year students will be scheduled to meet their needs for graduation. - 5.
 Students may retake classes that they have received a C- or below for a higher grade, but may only receive credit for the class once.